Stroke & Vascular Disorders

 Therapeutic options for managing patients with acute stroke caused by intracranial occlusive disease are beyond the scope of this section and are reviewed in the acute stroke treatment topics.

 The main options for antiplatelet therapy in patients with intracranial atherosclerosis are aspirin, clopidogrel, or dual antiplatelet therapy (either aspirin plus clopidogrel or aspirin plus dipyridamole).
+The best medical treatment involves aggressive control of risk factors for intracranial atherosclerosis in both asymptomatic and symptomatic variants (45).

 Aspirin was used preferentially in the ECIC bypass study.
-In the past, warfarin was frequently used for the treatment of intracranial large artery disease based on the results of nonrandomized studies of patients with symptoms suggestive of vertebrobasilar disease (59).
+In the past, warfarin was frequently used for the treatment of intracranial large artery disease based on the results of nonrandomized studies of patients with symptoms suggestive of vertebrobasilar disease (55).
 However, these were small, frequently retrospective studies.

-The Warfarin Aspirin Symptomatic Intracranial Disease study mentioned above is a prospective, randomized study in patients with recent transient ischemic attack or stroke and angiographically verified 50% to 99% stenosis (25).
+The Warfarin Aspirin Symptomatic Intracranial Disease study mentioned above is a prospective, randomized study in patients with recent transient ischemic attack or stroke and angiographically verified 50% to 99% stenosis (24).
 Patients were randomly assigned to treatment with warfarin (INR 2-3) or aspirin 1300 mg per day between 1999 and 2003.
-The study was originally planning to enroll 806 patients, but it was halted prematurely due to an increased rate of death and bleeding events in the warfarin arm.
+The study originally planned to enroll 806 patients, but it was halted prematurely due to an increased rate of death and bleeding events in the warfarin arm.
 At the time of its termination, the Warfarin Aspirin Symptomatic Intracranial Disease study had enrolled 569 patients.
 The mean follow-up was 1.8 years.
-The primary outcome was stroke or vascular death, and this outcome was reached in 22% of aspirin treated patients and 22% of warfarin patients (log rank test, p value 0.82).
+The primary outcome was stroke or vascular death, and this outcome was reached in 22% of aspirin-treated patients and 22% of warfarin patients (log rank test, p value 0.82).
 The rates of systemic bleeding, cardiac ischemic events, and death were higher in the warfarin group.
 Based on these prospective data, antiplatelet therapy is the preferred antithrombotic treatment for patients with intracranial atherosclerosis.

 Modification of stroke risk factors is important in patients with symptomatic intracranial atherosclerosis.
-Some clinicians have advocated a “relaxed blood pressure” policy for patients with intracranial atherosclerosis, but in WASID, systolic blood pressure > 140 mm Hg was associated with a higher risk of overall stroke and stroke in the territory of the stenotic vessel (73).
-In data from the WASID study, it was also found that patients with total cholesterol >200 mg/dl had a higher rate of future stroke compared to patients with better risk factor control (21).
+Some clinicians have advocated a “relaxed blood pressure” policy for patients with intracranial atherosclerosis, but in WASID, systolic blood pressure > 140 mm Hg was associated with a higher risk of overall stroke and stroke in the territory of the stenotic vessel (70).
+In data from the WASID study, it was also found that patients with total cholesterol >200 mg/dl had a higher rate of future stroke compared to patients with better risk factor control (19).
 The importance of regular physical activity has also been demonstrated for patients with intracranial atherosclerosis.
-In a clinical trial, it was noted that greater physical activity was associated with a 40% decrease in stroke, myocardial infarction, or vascular death (72).
+In a clinical trial, it was noted that greater physical activity was associated with a 40% decrease in stroke, myocardial infarction, or vascular death (69).

-The initial enthusiasm for bypass surgery in patients with intracranial large artery disease has waned since the extracranial-intracranial bypass study (31).
-In that study, patients with extracranial carotid occlusion, distal carotid occlusive disease, or middle cerebral artery occlusive disease were randomized to medical therapy alone (risk-factor management and antithrombotic therapy, usually aspirin 325 mg 4 times daily) versus medical therapy and extracranial-intracranial bypass.
+The initial enthusiasm for bypass surgery in patients with intracranial large-artery disease has waned since the Extracranial-Intracranial Bypass Study (30).
+In that study, patients with extracranial carotid occlusion, distal carotid occlusive disease, or middle cerebral artery occlusive disease were randomized to medical therapy alone (risk-factor management and antithrombotic therapy, usually aspirin 325 mg four times daily) versus medical therapy and extracranial-intracranial bypass.
 The results demonstrated that extracranial-intracranial bypass was ineffective for preventing stroke in these patients.
 Subgroup analyses of the stroke rates in patients with distal carotid or middle cerebral artery disease showed that extracranial-intracranial bypass was also ineffective in these groups.
-In fact, patients with severe middle artery stenosis who underwent extracranial-intracranial bypass had a higher rate of stroke than the medically treated patients with severe middle cerebral artery stenosis (31).
-Bypass surgery or endarterectomy has also been used for intracranial vertebral artery occlusive disease (70; 08), but the efficacy of these procedures has not been systematically evaluated.
+In fact, patients with severe middle artery stenosis who underwent extracranial-intracranial bypass had a higher rate of stroke than the medically treated patients with severe middle cerebral artery stenosis (30).
+Bypass surgery or endarterectomy has also been used for intracranial vertebral artery occlusive disease (67; 07), but the efficacy of these procedures has not been systematically evaluated.
 Bypass surgery in the posterior circulation usually involves anastomosing the occipital branch of the external carotid artery to the posterior inferior cerebellar artery or the anterior inferior cerebellar artery.
-These procedures are rarely used today for the treatment of intracranial vertebral disease.
+These procedures are rarely used today to treat intracranial vertebral disease.

-With the development of intracranial stenting, the Stenting and Aggressive Medical Management for Preventing Recurrent stroke in Intracranial Stenosis (SAMMPRIS) trial was launched (24).
-Patients who had stroke or transient ischemic attack in the previous 30 days and symptomatic stenosis of 70% to 99% as confirmed by angiography were enrolled and randomly assigned to either aggressive medical therapy (AMT) alone or AMT plus stenting.
+With the development of intracranial stenting, the Stenting and Aggressive Medical Management for Preventing Recurrent stroke in Intracranial Stenosis (SAMMPRIS) trial was launched (23).
+Patients who had a stroke or transient ischemic attack in the previous 30 days and symptomatic stenosis of 70% to 99% as confirmed by angiography were enrolled and randomly assigned to either aggressive medical therapy (AMT) alone or AMT plus stenting.
 AMT included a target low-density lipoprotein (LDL) of less than 70 mg/dl and treatment of systolic blood pressure to achieve a target of less than 140 mm Hg in nondiabetics and less than 130 mm Hg in diabetics.
-Patients in both groups received aspirin and clopidogrel for 90 days followed by aspirin monotherapy.
+Patients in both groups received aspirin and clopidogrel for 90 days, followed by aspirin monotherapy.

 The original study hypothesis was that AMT plus stenting would be superior to AMT alone.
 Four hundred and fifty-one subjects were recruited from 50 sites in the United States.
 The study was stopped prematurely, however, due to the hazards of stenting.
 The 30-day stroke/death rate was 14.7% in the stenting arm and 5.8% in the AMT group (p=0.002).
-Beyond 30 days, the stroke rate in the territory of the stenosed vessel was comparable in the 2 groups.
+Beyond 30 days, the stroke rate in the territory of the stenosed vessel was comparable in the two groups.
 The rate of the primary endpoint (stroke or death within 30 days or stroke in the territory of the qualifying artery) at 1 year was 20.0% in the stenting group and 12.2% in the AMT group (p=0.009).

-Three-year results of SAMMPRIS have confirmed that the benefits of AMT were persistent (29).
+Three-year results of SAMMPRIS have confirmed that the benefits of AMT were persistent (28).
 During a median follow-up period of 32.4 months, the rate of the primary endpoint (including stroke or death within 30 days of enrollment and stroke in the territory of the stenotic vessel beyond 30 days) was 15% in the AMT alone and 23% in the AMT + stenting group (p=0.025).
 For individual adverse events, each stroke was higher in the AMT + stenting group (26% vs. 19%, p=0.047), and major hemorrhage was higher in the AMT + stenting group (13% vs. 4%, p=0.0009).
-An additional analysis comparing WASID and SAMMPRIS patients treated medically found that the SAMMPRIS AMT regimen reduced major vascular events by about 42% (21.9% vs. 12.6%, hazard ratio 1.9) (22).
+An additional analysis comparing WASID and SAMMPRIS patients treated medically found that the SAMMPRIS AMT regimen reduced major vascular events by about 42% (21.9% vs. 12.6%, hazard ratio 1.9) (20).
 Therefore, AMT alone is preferred for patients with severe, symptomatic intracranial disease.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-See ProfileSteven R Levine MD
+Steven R Levine MD

 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.